-Because of the significance of the matters described in the "Basis for Disclaimer" on Government Activities we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on the governmental activities.
-Accordingly, we do not express an opinion on the financial position of the governmental activities of the Municipality of Cabo Rojo as of June 30, 2019, or the changes in financial position thereof for the year then ended.
+Because of the significance of the matters described in the "Basis for Disclaimer of Opinion on Governmental Activities and Note Disclosures Regarding Capital Assets, Net Pension Liability and Net OPEB Liability" on Government Activities we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on the governmental activities.
+Accordingly, we do not express an opinion on the financial position of the governmental activities of the Municipality of Cabo Rojo as of June 30, 2020, or the changes in financial position thereof for the year then ended.